COVID-19 pandemic in Washington, D.C.: March 11–14

 On March 11, Maria Cantwell, a U.S. senator from Washington state, closed her D.C. office due to one of her aides testing positive for the virus.

 Georgetown University announced that it would be moving to virtual learning entirely beginning on March 16, and while campus would remain open and key services would remain accessible the university strongly suggested that students return to their homes.

 On March 12, the United States Capitol, the White House, and the United States Supreme Court Building closed to most of the public until April after several offices closed and multiple lawmakers went into precautionary quarantines.

-On March 13, DCPS announced that they will cancel classes until April 1, implementing online distance learning.
+On March 13, DCPS announced that they would cancel classes until April 1, implementing online distance learning.
 Also on March 13, the Washington Metropolitan Area Transit Authority (WMATA) escalated its operations to level 3 of its pandemic flu plan, announcing that service on the Washington Metro would be reduced to one train every 12 minutes from Monday to Saturday and one train every 15 minutes on Sunday beginning on March 17.
 In addition, Metrobus service would change to a Saturday supplemental schedule on weekdays beginning on March 17.

 Mayor Muriel Bowser held a press conference, announcing that gatherings of people over 60 years of age or with preexisting health issues would be limited to 10 people.
 The restriction would not apply to residences, schools, or places of work.
 For populations not at-risk the government promoted social distancing measures to limit the spread of the virus.

 On March 14, Mayor Bowser issued a statement confirming 6 more positive cases in Washington, D.C., bringing the total number of cases up to 16.